omega-gg/vox/doc/about.md

 # Welcome to vox

-The web browser usually packs a decent video player but that's not sufficient for the level of innovation we're pushing with the vox patform:
+Your web browser probably packs a decent video player but that's not sufficient for the level of innovation we're pushing with the vox patform:
 - A dedicated language called [VBML](https://omega.gg/VBML)
 - extensive codec support